bingomanatee/forest/README.md

-# @wonderlandlabs/malt
+# @wonderlandlabs/forest

-Malt is a curated state system.
+Forest is a curated state system.
 Designed to fit the missing niche of a quick, maangeable state system, it has an extensive commit cycle with validation, transactions and a streaming notifier.

 # Leaves